kbairak/outbox/README.md

 in vhost '/' refused for user 'myapp'
 ```

-**Cause**: Worker tried to create listener queue at startup but lacks configure permission
+**Cause**: Worker tried to create consumer queue at startup but lacks configure permission

 **Solution**: Create the queue in Terraform